Working in Canada

 Study in Canada

 If your programme includes a period studying abroad there may be existing exchange agreements with Canadian universities.
-Check with your School or the Study Abroad Unit for details.
+Check with your School or the International Programmes Office for details.

 The language of study will vary depending on the university you choose.
 Canada has English language and French language institutions with some universities offering instruction in both official languages.
 You may be required to complete language tests to show your level in the relevant language and should check this with the admissions team at the institution you are applying to directly.